nhagen2019/Teach_OOP_py/Lesson 4 - OOP Implementation/oopimplementation.md

 *   Python Standard Library has a module called 'turtle'
 *   turtle module has a class called Turtle
-*   Calling turtle.Turtle() instantiates the class.
+*   Calling turtle.Turtle() instantiates the class
 *   Refer to the Internet for turtle documentation
 *   Check on Resources to get the solution

-## TASK 2: Using Twilio module of python (which is not a part of Standard Python Library) write a python script that can send a message to a phone number.
-Study about Twilio and python usage from the Internet.
+## TASK 2: Using Twilio module of Python (which is not a part of Standard Python Library) write a Python script that can send a message to a phone number.
+Study about Twilio and Python usage from the Internet.

 (Messages from a small piece of code??
 Interesting!)